zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

 Two of the main jobs of the ``Persistent`` base class is to detect when an object has been accessed and when it has been modified.
 When an object is accessed, it's state may need to be loaded from the database.
-When an object us modified, the modification needs to be saved if a transaction is committed.
+When an object is modified, the modification needs to be saved if a transaction is committed.

 ``Persistent`` detects object accesses by hooking into object